seanjaw/device_maintenance/README.md

 <img width="569" alt="Screen Shot 2019-12-05 at 12 40 32 PM" src="https://user-images.githubusercontent.com/29358337/70272622-64dfb000-175d-11ea-95bc-69acaee5bb98.png">

 - The dataset is clean, and there are no missing values.
 All values are integer type.
+There is no need to fill in values.
 - The dataset is imbalanced, about 0.1% of the classes are failures.
-We will need to be deal with this problem by either upsample or downsample.
+We will need to be deal with this problem by either upsampling or downsampling.
-- The sparse number of distinctive values most likely represents a categorical variable.
-These attributes are attribute 3, 5, 7, 9, which I will encode for modeling.
+- The sparse number of distinctive values in numerous columns most likely represents categorical variables.
+These attributes are attribute 3, 5, 7, 9, which I will encode for modeling purposes.
-- Attribute 7 and 8 are the same, so we will drop one of the columns.
+- Attribute 7 and 8 are the same, so we will drop one of the two columns.
 - Attribute 2, 3, 4, 5, 7, 9 are highly skewed.
 We will need to apply transformations.
-I therefore applied a log +1p transformation to unskew.
-- The magnitudes differ by a wide margin.
+The magnitudes differ by a wide margin.
 Therefore scaling needs to be done.
-I used min max scaler to normalize the feature from range 0 to 1 and keep the outliers.
+I used min max scaler to normalize the feature from range 0 to 1 and to keep the outliers.

 # Model